tftranslate/PatentTools/README.md

 - and a claim-processing workflow validated with gemma-4 26b in non-thinking mode.

 ## Todo
-This was a project for my own needs and is considered finished for now, but I am happy to develop it further help others if I see this is really needed.
+This was a project for my own needs and is considered finished for as long as I am happy with it.
+However, I am also  to develop it further and help others if I see there is demand.
 Buy me a coffee to incrase my motiviation!
-The following this are worth improving
+The following things would probably be worth improving:

-- autodectection of available models rahter than having to type in the model name by hand
+- autodectection of available models rahter than having to type in the model name by hand,
-- other APi types, in particular Ollama
+- other API types, in particular Ollama,
-- a feature to automatically extract the list of reference signs from the description in case it is available
+- a feature to automatically extract the list of reference signs from the description in case it is available (at present, you need do this by hand with your chatbot).

 ## Support
 You can support the developer by buying him a coffee.
-One-time and regular donations are very welcome: buymeacoffee.com/tftranslate
+One-time and regular donations are very welcome: [Buy me a coffee](buymeacoffee.com/tftranslate).

 ## License
 This project is licensed under the [MIT License](LICENSE).